Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Building Operators

 Alternatively, prior work~\cite{simkin1987information} and our own observation suggests that an \textit{anchoring-and-adjustment} process could be at work: perhaps participants first identify the mode of the PDF (anchoring), then adjust based on the skewness of the distribution.
 We model this by combining estimates from both operators using \textit{inverse mean squared error weighting}, a technique commonly used in sensor fusion~\cite{elmenreich2002introduction} for giving more weight to more reliable sensors~\cite{wang2017study}.
 Specifically, we assume that for the combined operator, which we dub \textbf{\texttt{BAHP}}, participants' selections follow a weighted mean of the other two operators:

-\annotatetwo[yshift=1.5em,]{above, label above}{p1}{p2}{\textbf{ how much a person weights one operator versus another in their estimate}} \BisectArea\ targets the median directly, so its mean squared error (MSE) reflects only its own bias and variance:
+\annotatetwo[xshift=-3em, yshift=-1.8em,]{below, label below}{p1}{p2}{\textbf{ how much a person weights one operator versus another in their estimate}} \BisectArea\ targets the median directly, so its mean squared error (MSE) reflects only its own bias and variance:

 \HighestPointX\ targets the mode, so its MSE relative to the median includes the error caused by using the mode to approximate the median:

 Note that $\beta^\texttt{HP}_j$ and $\sigma^\texttt{HP}_j$ are not re-estimated, as they are already learned from~\Cref{sec:task2}.
 The last step is to combine these two estimates using inverse-MSE weighting to define $w$: